-4. If the district engineer determines that the adverse environmental effects of the proposed activity are more than minimal, then the district engineer will notify the applicant either: (a) That the activity does not qualify for authorization under the NWP and instruct the applicant on the procedures to seek authorization under an individual permit; (b) that the activity is authorized under the NWP subject to the applicant's submission of a mitigation plan that would reduce the adverse environmental effects so that they are no more than minimal; or (c) that the activity is authorized under the NWP with specific modifications or conditions.
-Where the district engineer determines that mitigation is required to ensure no more than minimal adverse environmental effects, the activity will be authorized within the 45day PCN period (unless additional time is required to comply with general conditions 18, 20, and/or 31), with activity-specific conditions that state the mitigation requirements.
-The authorization will include the necessary conceptual or detailed mitigation plan or a requirement that the applicant submit a mitigation plan that would effects so that they are no more than minimal.
-When compensatory mitigation is required, no work in waters of the United States may occur until the district engineer has approved a specific mitigation plan or has determined that by the district engineer to be no more prior approval of a final mitigation plan ensure timely completion of the required compensatory mitigation.
+4. If the district engineer determines that the adverse environmental effects of the proposed activity are more than minimal, then the district engineer will notify the applicant either: (a) that the activity does not qualify for authorization under the NWP and instruct the applicant on the procedures to seek authorization under an individual permit; (b) that the activity is authorized under the NWP subject to the applicant's submission of a mitigation plan that would reduce the adverse environmental effects so that they are no more than minimal; or (c) that the activity is authorized under the NWP with specific modifications or conditions.
+Where the district engineer determines that mitigation is required to ensure no more than minimal adverse environmental effects, the activity will be authorized within the 45-day PCN period (unless additional time is required to comply with general conditions 18, 20, and/or 31), with activity-specific conditions that state the mitigation requirements.
+The authorization will include the necessary conceptual or detailed mitigation plan or a requirement that the applicant submit a mitigation plan that would reduce the adverse environmental effects so that they are no more than minimal.
+When compensatory mitigation is required, no work in waters of the United States may occur until the district engineer has approved a specific mitigation plan or has determined that prior approval of a final mitigation plan is not practicable or not necessary to ensure timely completion of the required compensatory mitigation.

-E. Further Information
+2021 Further Information

-1. District engineers have authority to determine if an activity complies with the terms and conditions of an NWP.

-2. NWPs do not obviate the need to obtain other federal, state, or local permits, approvals, or authorizations required by law.

-3. NWPs do not grant any property rights or exclusive privileges.

-4. NWPs do not authorize any injury to the property or rights of others.

-with any existing or proposed Federal a conceptual model for the aquatic project (see general condition 31).
+- 1. District engineers have authority to determine if an activity complies with the terms and conditions of an NWP. - 2.
+NWPs do not obviate the need to obtain other federal, state, or local permits, approvals, or authorizations required by law. - 3.
+NWPs do not grant any property rights or exclusive privileges. - 4.
+NWPs do not authorize any injury to the property or rights of others. - 5.
+NWPs do not authorize interference with any existing or proposed Federal project (see general condition 31).

-F. Definitions
+2021 Nationwide Permit Definitions

-Best management practices (BMPs):

-Policies, practices, procedures, or structures implemented to mitigate the adverse environmental effects on surface water quality resulting from development.
-BMPs are categorized as characteristics of an aquatic resource structural or non-structural.
+Best management practices (BMPs): Policies, practices, procedures, or structures implemented to mitigate the adverse environmental effects on surface water quality resulting from development.
+BMPs are categorized as structural or non-structural.

-Compensatory mitigation: The restoration (re-establishment or rehabilitation), establishment (creation), enhancement, and/or in certain circumstances preservation of aquatic resources for the purposes of offsetting unavoidable adverse impacts which remain after all appropriate and practicable avoidance manipulation of the physical, and minimization has been achieved.
+Compensatory mitigation: The restoration (re-establishment or rehabilitation), establishment (creation), enhancement, and/or in certain circumstances preservation of aquatic resources for the purposes of offsetting unavoidable adverse impacts which remain after all appropriate and practicable avoidance and minimization has been achieved.